Faith No More Albums Ranked From Worst To Best: the ultimate ranking of an “epic” discography.

 So in honor of their new album and Rhino’s deluxe reissues of Angel Dust and The Real Thing arriving June 8th, here’s our definitive ranking of the band’s studio albums from worst to best and all points in-between (keeping in mind that their table scraps are superior to most artists best efforts).

 If you’d like to own any of these albums (including deluxe reissues), simply click on the album image to buy on Amazon, or click the title (highlighted in blue) to get it on iTunes.

 The band’s début album featuring vocalist Chuck Mosley only hinted at their potential.
 The snarky self-titled track would become a hit, but only after it was re-recorded in 1987.
 The original lacks the group’s tightly knotted rhythms, feeling somewhat subdued by comparison.

 But it does have a few highlights, including their live staple As The Worm Turns, the New Wave thrash of Arabian Disco and the horror-tinged Pills For Breakfast.

 In addition to the muscular rendition of We Care A Lot, Introduce Yourself shows off improved chops: the rhythm section of drummer Mike Bordin and Billy Gould is tight, Jim Martin’s metal riffs feel more assured, and Roddy Bottum’s keyboards add eerie counterpoint.

-But there are noteworthy moments: the playful punk-funk of Introduce Yourself, and head-banging album closers Blood and Spirit.
+But there are other noteworthy moments: the playful punk-funk of Introduce Yourself, and head-banging album closers Blood and Spirit.

-And one must give credit to Mosley for adding his anarchic, absurdist wit to his lyrics, a torch that Patton would carry upon his arrival.
+And one must give also credit to Mosley for adding his anarchic, absurdist wit to his lyrics, a torch that Patton would carry upon his arrival.